utdata/icj-class/js/js-class-04.md

 You should be able to save your file, refresh your browser and see King Aragorn's name in the Console.

 OK, we've solved our first challenge of pulling the names from our fields.
-Now let's update our `<h3 id="name">` from our fuction.
+Now let's update our `<h3 id="nameHead">` from our fuction.

 ### innerHTML